 How Cigarette Filters are Able to Prevent a Smoker’s Cough

-By smoking a cigarette through a cigarette filter, this can filter out tar, preventing high levels from entering your body and into your lungs.
-Our ANTITAR cigarette filter does just that and, as a result, your cilia do not have to work as hard to remove the tar and debris from your airways, therefore reducing your smoker’s cough and other symptoms.
+Using a cigarette filter when you smoke can prevent you from breathing high levels of tar into your lungs, and prevent your body from absorbing it into your bloodstream.
+In fact, our ANTI TAR filter does just that, which means that your cilia will not have to work as hard to remove tar and debris, thereby reducing smoker's cough and other symptoms.

 Another benefit of using our cigarette filter is that, by reducing the levels of tar that enter your body, this can improve your lung function as the amount of chemicals you ingest become more manageable, therefore improving your overall health.